 LUPRON DEPOT 3.75 mg and 3–month 11.25 mg are indicated for the management of endometriosis, including pain relief and reduction of endometriotic lesions.

 LUPRON DEPOT 7.5 mg for 1–month, 22.5 mg for 3–month, 30 mg for

 Central Precocious Puberty

 LUPRON DEPOT-PED® (leuprolide acetate for depot suspension)

 Important Safety Information1,2

 Hormonal add-back therapy: Norethindrone acetate is contraindicated in women with a history of thrombophlebitis, thromboembolic disorders, cerebral apoplexy, markedly impaired liver function or liver disease, or known or suspected carcinoma of the breast.
 Assessment and management of risk factors for cardiovascular disease is recommended prior to initiation of

 References: 1.
 LUPRON DEPOT [package insert].
-2. LUPRON DEPOT-PED [package insert].
+North Chicago, IL: AbbVie Inc.

 2. LUPRON DEPOT-PED [package insert].
 North Chicago, IL: AbbVie Inc.

 3. LUPANETA PACK [package insert].
 North Chicago, IL: AbbVie Inc.